 In June 2016, Peter quit his full-time IT job to pursue photography.
 He spent the next 4 months living out of his car, traveling across the country on a 15,000-mile roadtrip.
+While living on the road was an amazing experience, he eventually got worn out.
+Click here to watch the full story on YouTube, and get a look at some of the amazing scenery along the way.
 Upon returning home, he began teaching photography lessons at a local camera store.

 Peter has now spent over 4 years living out of his car and traveling across the country!
 In 2020 he decided to take a break and settle down in Kanab.
 Southern Utah has some of the darkest skies in the entire country, and few cloudy nights, making it the perfect place for an astrophotographer!